Crowdfunding in Spain: market history and current state

 Even though the regulatory uncertainty was rather long, it didn’t stop the Spanish crowdfunding market from moving forward.
 So, in 2013, the number of funds raised was slightly less than 20 mln EUR, and just 5 years later, in 2018, this sum grew to 160 mln EUR, with lending, real estate crowdfunding, and investment crowdfunding platforms taking leadership.

-With the introduction of the ESCP, the crowd-investing sector in Spain is expected to get a new flow of investments and fundraisers.
-The industry is expected to continue its rapid growth with more platforms shifting to the new regulation.
+With the introduction of the ESCP, the crowd-investing sector in Spain is expected to receive a new flow of investments and fundraisers.
+The industry is expected to continue its rapid growth as more platforms shift to the new regulation.
 Still, most Spanish platforms are registered with CNMV so far, and the limitations on fundraising and investing maximums are still valid.

 Top crowdfunding platforms in Spain